LSEG-API-Samples/Article.RDP.Python.HTTP.Pytest/README.md

 ### <a id="python_example_run"></a>Run example test suite in a console

-1. Open Anaconda Prompt and go to the project's folder.
+1. Open a Command Prompt and go to the project's folder.
-2. Run the following command in the Anaconda Prompt application to create a Conda environment named *rdp_pytest* for the project.
+2. RRun the following command in the Command Prompt application to create a Python Virtual environment named *rdp_pytest* for the project.
     ``` bash
-    (base) $>conda create --name rdp_pytest python=3.9
+    $>python -m venvrdp_pytest
     ```
-3. Once the environment is created, activate a Conda *rdp_pytest* environment with this command in Anaconda Prompt.
+3. Once the environment is created, activate a virtual environment *rdp_pytest* environment with this command.
     ``` bash
-    (base) $>conda activate rdp_pytest
+    $>rdp_pytest\Scripts\activate
     ```
 4. Run the following command to the test dependencies (```requirements_test.txt```) in the *rdp_pytest* environment
     ``` bash